 What I Learned

-Having studied and practiced sports nutritional therapy it means I already had an understanding of the nutrition required for those in training, be it muscle building, endurance training, or any other kind of sport.
-Therefore, I had a good platform of knowledge to work from when I decided to try eating healthily and plant based for myself.
-But even armed with this knowledge, I still made a few mistakes along the way simply because I didn’t have the actual first hand experience of getting all my nutrients from plant foods; and it’s this first hand experience makes all the difference!
+Having studied and practiced sports nutritional therapy means I already had an understanding of the nutrition required for those in training; be it muscle building, endurance training, or any other kind of sport.
+Therefore, I had a good platform of knowledge to work from when I decided to try eating plant based for myself.
+But, even armed with this knowledge I still made a few mistakes along the way simply because I didn’t have the actual first hand experience of getting all my nutrients from plant foods, and it’s this first hand experience makes all the difference.

 Everything I had learned and knew previously had revolved around the recommended food pyramid, and I was a bit of a rookie to say the least when it came down to getting everything I needed from plant foods alone.
 It occurred to me that if somebody like me could come across these problems whilst eating a plant based diet AND training hard, then anybody could.

 So if you’re thinking of changing to (or are already on) a plant based or vegan diet; and especially if you’re a regular exerciser, then you should learn from my mistakes and read this article as you may find it of benefit.
 The fact is, yes, it is totally possible to get everything you need from plants – totally possible -amino acids and all, but you WILL need to be extra vigilant about your macronutrient intake when you’re putting intense stress on your body through exercise.
 Much more vigilant than a plant based eater who does nothing, that’s for sure.

 Macronutrients are nutrients required in large amounts in your diet and they are made up of protein, carbohydrate and fats.
 When you are plant based (or vegan) you will need to make sure you are obtaining correct amounts of these from your plant foods alone.